rmsk2/soundy/README.md

 The main idea behind this software is to allow the user to control playback of tracks on a playlist via RFID capable smartcards.
 I.e. the user can start playback of a playlist by putting a corresponding smartcard (called a `playlist card`) on the reader and pausing playback by removing the card from the reader again.
-The playlist which is played back depends on smartcard which is placed on the reader.
+The playlist which is played back depends on the identity of smartcard which is placed on the reader.
 I.e. different playlist cards cause different playlists to be played.
 In addition to that the user can control the following aspects via another set of smartcards called `function cards`.